-We are committed to providing an environment where our students are safe and feel safe, where their participation is valued, their views respected and their voices are heard about decisions that affect their lives.
-Our child safe policies, strategies and practices are inclusive of the needs of all students.
+We are committed to providing environments where our students are safe and feel safe, where their participation is valued, their views respected, and their voices are heard about decisions that affect their lives.
+Our child safe policies, strategies and practices are inclusive of the needs of all children and students.

-We have no tolerance for child abuse and manage any risk of harm to students in our school environments.
-When child safety concerns are raised or identified, we treat these seriously and respond promptly and thoroughly.
+We have no tolerance for child abuse and take proactive steps to identify and manage any risks of harm to students in our school environments.